Rajasthan Public Service Commission: Controversies

 Rajasthan Public Service Commission (RPSC) has faced multiple controversies in recent years, primarily centered around allegations of examination paper leaks, cheating scandals, administrative irregularities, and demands for institutional reform.

 Paper leak scandals

 In December 2022, the commission cancelled the 2nd grade teacher competitive examination for general knowledge after evidence confirmed a paper leak.
 Reports suggested the involvement of a paper leak mafia, with one instance involving a mastermind allegedly solving papers in a bus for a fee of ₹10 lakh.
 The RPSC permanently barred 46 candidates involved in the scandal from future examinations.

-2021 Sub-Inspector exam paper leak

-The 2021 Sub-Inspector (SI) recruitment examination was embroiled in a paper leak scandal, with arrests of 66 individuals by 2024, including trainee SIs and former RPSC members Babu Lal Katara and Ramu Ram Raika.
-Similar irregularities led to the cancellation of the 2022 Revenue Officer (RO) and Executive Officer (EO) examinations after Bluetooth-based cheating was reported in Bikaner.

-Hanuman Beniwal, leader of the Rashtriya Loktantrik Party (RLP), emerged as the most vocal critic of the process.
-In April 2025, he launched a sit-in protest at Shaheed Smarak, Jaipur, demanding the dissolution and restructuring of the Rajasthan Public Service Commission (RPSC) and a CBI probe into the SI and Rajasthan Administrative Service (RAS) 2018.
-He accused the Bhajan Lal Sharma-led BJP government of shielding those involved, citing arrests of trainee officers and RPSC members, and alleged the involvement of state minister K.K.
-Vishnoi.